 Our Mission: Mojave Desert Land Trust protects the Mojave Desert ecosystem and its scenic and cultural resource values.
-MDLT acquires, generic viagra restores and protects culturally and biologically sensitive lands throughout a 24.5 million-acre service region in the California Desert, from north of Death Valley National Park to the border of Mexico.
+MDLT acquires, restores and protects culturally and biologically sensitive lands throughout a 24.5 million-acre service region in the California Desert, from north of Death Valley National Park to the border of Mexico.

 MDLT SPECIAL MEETING WITH THE NEEDLES CHAMBER OF COMMERCE TO DISCUSS AND DISTRIBUTE THE MOJAVE MONUMENTS TOOL KIT.
 BUSINESSES IN THE AREA MAY OBTAIN THE TOOL KITS TO GIVE TO CUSTOMERS AND TOURISTS WHO ARE IN THE AREA TO VISIT THE MONUMNETS

 New Desert Monuments!

 Designated on February 12, 2016 – Your 3 Monuments are bright stars on the map for these lands we love, and places we play here in the rugged and beautiful California Desert: Castle Mountains and Mojave Trails and Sand To Snow National Monument

 Castle Mountains: Castle Mountains represents some of the most unique elements of the Mojave Desert.
 Nestled between the Nevada state line and Mojave National Preserve, the nearly 21,000 acres of Castle Mountains boasts Joshua tree forests, unbroken natural landscapes, rare desert grasslands, and rich human history.
 This intriguing area provides serenity and solitude from nearby metropolitan areas.